bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

 The OpenAPI Specification (OAS) is an "API Description Format", providing a standard format for describing REST APIs, making it easier to design, document, and consume them.

-In this tutorial we'll explore the structure of an OpenAPI document, focusing on the main sections and important elements, so that you can get a feel for where everything is, without having to go through the whole OpenAPI Specification yourself, as that's meant more for tooling developers than users like yourself.
+In this tutorial we'll explore the structure of an OpenAPI document, focusing on the main sections and important elements, so that you can get a feel for where everything is, without having to scan through the whole OpenAPI Specification yourself.

 ## The OpenAPI Document